datalad/datalad-remake/examples/fmriprep-singularity/fmriprep-singularity.md

 Please note, that there is no need to install fMRIprep.
 The singularity container will be automatically retrieved from the ReproNim containers collection.
 However, in order to use fMRIprep you need to obtain a [FreeSurfer license](https://surfer.nmr.mgh.harvard.edu/fswiki/License).

+Please also note that fMRIprep is invoced with the option `--sloppy`.
+This is done to reduce the runtime.
+For reproducible results, please run fMRIprep without the option `--sloppy`.

 It is assumed that the license file is located in `/tmp`.
 Make sure to copy it there or modify the `parameter.txt` file accordingly (see the [Add template](#add-template) section below).

 ## How to install

-Install `datalad-compute` extension, as described [here](https://github.com/christian-monch/datalad-compute/tree/main?tab=readme-ov-file#installation).
+Install `datalad-remake` extension, as described [here](https://github.com/christian-monch/datalad-compute/tree/main?tab=readme-ov-file#installation).

 ## How to use

-It is assumed that you have a local copy of `datalad-compute` repository in your `$HOME` directory.
+It is assumed that you have a local copy of the `datalad-remake` project in your `$HOME` directory.
 If this not the case, adjust the path below:

 ```
-EXAMPLE=$HOME/datalad-compute/examples/fmriprep-singularity
+EXAMPLE=$HOME/datalad-remake/examples/fmriprep-singularity
 ```

 ### Create dataset